Frequently Asked Questions

 Who speaks at the conference?

 CrossLife Pastor Todd Cothran moderates the conference and teaches some of the sessions.
 There is a keynote speaker plus other speakers, including several from the local area/region, with expertise in a certain area(s).
-Keynote speakers in the past have included John Stonestreet, president of Colson Center for Christian Worldview and co-host of BreakPoint Radio, and Del Tackett, creator of The Truth Project.
-The 2018 conference speakers are listed here and the 2016 speakers are here.
+The 2020 speakers are listed here; past speakers are listed at these links: 2016 speakers; 2018 speakers.

 What topics are covered?

-The topics vary by year.
+The topics vary by year, and a tentative schedule will be posted in spring 2020.
 The 2018 schedule is here and the 2016 schedule is here; you can view these for a taste of the topics we cover.
 We seek to be as comprehensive as our time allows, recognizing that God and his Word speak to all areas of life.
 We have covered basic apologetics topics such as the reliability of the Bible, the case for the Resurrection, Jesus as the only way, the Christian worldview vis-à-vis other worldviews and religions, science and faith, beauty and music/art, and biblical archaeology.
 We also cover current and personal worldview issues, such as marriage and family, gender and identity, poverty, religious liberty, civic engagement, the sanctity of human life, and media/entertainment and technology.
 Discipleship, evangelism, and living a purposeful life are covered as well.

 What is the format of the conference?